The Night God Called a Kid by Name — Modern Paraphrase | fresh.bible

 "What did He tell you?
 Don't hide anything from me.
 May God deal with you severely if you hold back a single word of what He said."

-So told him everything.
+So Samuel told him everything.
 Every word.
 He didn't soften it, didn't leave parts out, didn't try to make it sound better than it was.

 And Eli's response is remarkable.
 Not anger.
 Not denial.
 Not negotiation.
 Just this:

 "He is the Lord.
-Let Him do what He sees as right."
+Let him do what He sees as right."

 There's a weight to that response that's hard to put into words.
 Eli didn't fight it.
 He didn't make excuses.
-He accepted the of a God he still trusted, even when that fell on him.
+He accepted the of a God he still trusted, even when that Judgment fell on him.
 That's not passivity — it's at its most raw.
 Sometimes trusting God means accepting consequences you can't escape.
 That takes a different kind of courage than most people will ever know.

 grew up.
 And as he did, the Lord was with him.
-Here's one of the most powerful lines in the chapter: God didn't let a single one of words fall to the ground.
+Here's one of the most powerful lines in the chapter: God didn't let a single one of Samuel's words fall to the ground.
 Every landed.
 Every message proved true.
 Nothing was wasted.

 And word spread.
-Everyone in — from , which means from one end of the country to the other — recognized that was the real thing.
+Everyone in — from , which means from one end of the country to the other — recognized that Samuel was the real thing.
 A genuine of the Lord.

 And the Lord appeared again at .
 After all that silence, all those years of no vision and no word — God was speaking again.
 Through a boy who grew into a man.
 Through someone who learned to say, "Speak, Lord — I'm listening."